opl-/beatsaber-http-status/protocol.md

 		"songAuthorName": String, // Song author name
-		"songCover": null | String, // Base64 encoded PNG image of the song cover "songBPM": Number, // Song Beats Per Minute "songTimeOffset": Integer, // Time in millis of where in the song the beatmap starts.
+		"songCover": null | String, // Base64 encoded PNG image of the song cover "songBPM": Number, // Song Beats Per Minute "noteJumpSpeed": Number, // Song note jump movement speed, how fast the notes move towards the player.
+		"songTimeOffset": Integer, // Time in millis of where in the song the beatmap starts.
 Adjusted for song speed multiplier.
 		"start": null | Integer, // UNIX timestamp in millis of when the map was started.
 Changes if the game is resumed.
 Might be altered by practice settings.
 		"paused": null | Integer, // If game is paused, UNIX timestamp in millis of when the map was paused. null otherwise.